mravily/Inception/wordpress/README.md

  - `php81-mysqli` - allows you to access the functionality provided by MySQL
  - `php81-phar` - (PHP Archive) for easy distribution and installation
  - `mariadb-client` - for communicate with database
+ - `fcgi` - packages for comunicate with php-fpm server

 ```Dockerfile
 RUN set -eux ; \